IQComputing/wpcf7-recaptcha/readme.txt

 * Removed jQuery dependecy.
 * Converted jQuery reCaptcha submission check to vanilla JavaScript.
 * Updated reCaptcha noscript to account for A3 Lazy Load Plugin.

-= 1.1.9 (2019-05-14) =
-* Added selectable option to choose which website to pull reCaptcha resources from (google.com | recaptcha.net) Thanks @scits!
-* Added and modified some class methods.
-See extended changelog for further details.
-* Modified noscript reCaptcha to look and function better "default".
-Styling left to theme authors and developers.